Kamillon125/bonk/index.md

 <img src="https://cdn.discordapp.com/attachments/465932114089607169/964156083881013349/bonk5.png" alt="the final bonk"><br>
 **Gregggg** *(14.04.2022)*<br>
-This version was made with the help of people from the Alternate Keyboard Layouts discord server, I mostly changed up the index fingers.
+This version was made with the help of people from the Alternate Keyboard Layouts discord server, I mostly changed up the index fingers for this version (by which I mean I stole them from another layout called whorf6 but nobody needs to know you don't need to tell anyone).
 <br><br><br><br>

 ## Bonk's most important statistics on the genkey layout analyzer